MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-connect-existing-resource.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-You can use an existing Azure resource from any of your Azure subscriptions, *available under any tenant*, to connect with voice or SMS channels.
-If you had previously disconnected a resource and want to use it now, you can do so using this option.
+You can connect your voice or SMS channels to Azure Communication Services using an existing Azure resource from any of your Azure subscriptions, *available under any tenant*.
+If you disconnected a resource and want to use it now, you can do so using this option.

 ## Prerequisites